jdcasey/aprox-user-guide/Add-Ons/Depgraph/Main.md

 Most depgraph services are provided via REST-ish endpoint that works in one of two ways:

 - GET request with path and query parameters (path params are requirements, query params are optional)
-- POST request that passes JSON configuration to the service
+- POST request with JSON configuration body that conveys complex service options

   [1]: https://github.com/jdcasey/cartographer